dnzc/MathsProjects/README.md

-# LatexProjects
+# MathsProjects
-My mathematical thoughts (really just an excuse to write stuff neatly in LaTeX)
+My mathematical thoughts.
+Really just an excuse to use LaTeX and Manim.

 Note: Github doesn't like displaying PDFs properly so they should be downloaded to view.